jh3nd3rs0n/jargyle/src/site/markdown/userguide/client-api.md

 ## Creating the NetObjectFactory from the SocksClient Object

 To create a `SocksClient` object with properties, a `SocksServerUri` object must be created.
-To create a `SocksServerUri` object, a `Scheme` enum value must be selected.
-The `Scheme` enum has at this time the only following value:
+To create a `SocksServerUri` object, a `SocksServerUriScheme` enum value must be selected.
+The `SocksServerUriScheme` enum has at this time the only following value:

 -   `SOCKS5`: the SOCKS protocol version 5